snappylearn/dailysparks.snappylearn.com/README_BRD.md

 - ✅ **Production Database** with multi-curriculum data architecture and global user management
 - ✅ **Globally Scalable Architecture** supporting diverse connectivity levels and device types

-The platform's success will be measured not only by technical metrics and business performance but by its real-world impact on student academic achievement and educational accessibility across diverse global contexts.
-With its production-ready state, comprehensive feature set, and globally-optimized pricing strategy, Daily Sparks is positioned to immediately capture international market share and deliver measurable educational outcomes for students worldwide, while respecting cultural diversity and local educational requirements.
+The platform's success will be measured not only by academic outcomes and business metrics, but by its ability to restore joy, curiosity, and confidence to the learning process.
+With its production-ready state and innovative EduPlay approach, Daily Sparks is positioned to become the global playground for joyful learning—a creator economy where every spark of curiosity can ignite into mastery, and every learner becomes part of a connected community that celebrates both individual growth and collective achievement.

+**Our Ultimate Impact**: Transforming learning from a solitary struggle into a collaborative adventure, where students worldwide play their way to brilliance while building lifelong skills in creativity, connection, and confident self-expression.

 ---